My Experience

 Your Choices

-Construction is built according to government code, and code has advanced over the years.
-However, a builder cousin of mine says code is the minimum and should not be construed as necessarily sufficient or best.
+Construction is usually built according to government code, and code has advanced over the years.
+However, code is the minimum and should not be construed as necessarily sufficient or best.
 Therefore, even in new homes, adding insulation may be well worth your effort.
 An energy auditor will make professional insulation recommendations, including potentially others not suggested here.

 Purchase Insulation Appropriate for Your Area